pytorch/torchchat/README.md

 ```
 huggingface-cli login
-torchat --download meta-llama/Llama-2-7b-hf --output-dir /tmp/Llama-2-7b-hf
+torchchat --download meta-llama/Llama-2-7b-hf --output-dir /tmp/Llama-2-7b-hf
 ```

-Note: While the ``torchat download`` command allows you to download *any* model from the hub, there's no guarantee that the model can be run with torchat.
+Note: While the ``torchchat download`` command allows you to download *any* model from the hub, there's no guarantee that the model can be run with torchchat.
 Currently supported models can be found [here](#introduction)

 For stories15M, which we use in this quick start guide, run the following:

 ```
 huggingface-cli login
-torchat --download tinyllamas/stories15M --output-dir /tmp/stories15M
+torchchat --download tinyllamas/stories15M --output-dir /tmp/stories15M
 ```

-Some common models are recognized by torchat based on their filename through `Transformer.from_name()` to perform a fuzzy match against a table of known model architectures.
-Alternatively, you can specify the index into that table with the option `--params-table ${INDEX}` where the index is the dictionary key in the `transformer_configs` dictionary specified [here](https://github.com/pytorch/torchat/blob/main/model.py#L85).
+Some common models are recognized by torchchat based on their filename through `Transformer.from_name()` to perform a fuzzy match against a table of known model architectures.
+Alternatively, you can specify the index into that table with the option `--params-table ${INDEX}` where the index is the dictionary key in the `transformer_configs`
+dictionary specified [here](https://github.com/pytorch/torchchat/blob/main/model.py#L85).
 For our example, with the stories15M model, this would be expressed as
 `--params-table stories15M`.
 (We use the model constructor `Transformer.from_table()`)

 For models not specified not in the list of known configurations, you can construct the model by initializing the `ModelArgs` dataclass that controls model construction from a parameter json using the `params-path ${PARAMS_PATH}` containing the appropriate model parameters to initialize the ModelArgs for the model.
 (We use the model constructor `Transformer.from_params()`).

 The parameter file will should be in JSON format specifying thee parameters.
-You can find the Model Args data class in [`model.py`](https://github.com/pytorch/torchat/blob/main/model.py#L22).
+You can find the Model Args data class in [`model.py`](https://github.com/pytorch/torchchat/blob/main/model.py#L22).

-The final way to initialize a torchat model is from GGUF.
+The final way to initialize a torchchat model is from GGUF.
 You load a GGUF model with the option `--load-gguf ${MODELNAME}.gguf`.
-Presently, the F16, F32, Q4_0, and Q6_K formats are supported and converted into native torchat models.
+Presently, the F16, F32, Q4_0, and Q6_K formats are supported and converted into native torchchat models.

-You may also dequantize GGUF models with the GGUF quantize tool, and then load and requantize with torchat native quantization options.
+You may also dequantize GGUF models with the GGUF quantize tool, and then load and requantize with torchchat native quantization options.
 (Please note that quantizing and dequantizing is a lossy process, and you will get the best results by starting with the original unquantized model checkpoint, not a previsouly quantized and thend equantized model.)

 | GGUF Model | Tested | Eager | torch.compile | AOT Inductor | ExecuTorch | Fits on Mobile |
 |-----|--------|-------|-----|-----|-----|-----|
 | llama-2-7b.Q4_0.gguf |  🚧 | 🚧 | 🚧 | 🚧 | 🚧 |

-You may also dequantize GGUF models with the GGUF quantize tool, and then load and requantize with torchat native quantization options.
+You may also dequantize GGUF models with the GGUF quantize tool, and then load and requantize with torchchat native quantization options.
 (Please note that quantizing and dequantizing is a lossy process, and you will get the best results by starting with the original unquantized model checkpoint, not a previsoul;y quantized and thend equantized model.)

 ## Chat